edgio-docs/edgio-docs/guides/environments.md

 ### Built-in Environment Variables

-XDN automatically injects the following environment variables:
+{{ PRODUCT_NAME }} automatically injects the following environment variables:

 - `NODE_ENV`: Set to `production` by default but you can override it through the console
 - `XDN_ENVIRONMENT_NAME`: The name of the environment (e.g. `default`, `production` and so on).
 This cannot be overriden by you.

 ### Accessing Environment Variables at Build Time

-As of XDN CLI version 2.19.0, when you deploy to an environment using a deploy token, for example by running `{{ CLI_NAME }} deploy my-team --environment=production --token=(my token)` option, all environment variables are pulled down from {{ PRODUCT_NAME }} Developer Console and applied to `process.env` so they can be accessed at build time.
+As of {{ PRODUCT_NAME }} CLI version 2.19.0, when you deploy to an environment using a deploy token, for example by running `{{ CLI_NAME }} deploy my-team --environment=production --token=(my token)` option, all environment variables are pulled down from {{ PRODUCT_NAME }} Developer Console and applied to `process.env` so they can be accessed at build time.
 This allows you to store all of your build and runtime secrets in a single place, {{ PRODUCT_NAME }} Developer Console, rather than storing some in your CI system's secret manager.

 ## dotenv